 Individuals are responsible for piloting their vehicles safely at all times.
 A distracting GPS device or an outdated program that gives wrong directions doesn't relieve drivers of this responsibility.

-If you were hurt in an accident caused by a driver distracted by a GPS device, or who caused a crash by following their GPS's inaccurate directions, you may be entitled to compensation for injuries and other damages.
+If you were hurt in an accident caused by a driver distracted by a GPS device or a driver who caused a crash by following their GPS's inaccurate directions, you may be entitled to compensation for injuries and other damages.
 An experienced Georgia car accident attorney can help determine if GPS use played a role in the crash in which you were injured.